So, how do I do it

 are inspected and cleaned as needed before transfer.
 The cleaning solution I use, for those disks that will tolerate wet cleaning, is a simple solution of distilled water with the record cleaning solution solution available from the offer very good disc cleaning solutions.
 The cleaning process used is essentially that recommended by the Disc Doctor or the Library of Congress.
 If interested, you vacuuming.
 If interested, you can find out more by visiting the

-I said “essentially” because the one thing I do in addition to the practices recommended by the Disc Doctor or the LOC is to vacuum each side of the disk being cleaned during each process of the cleaning for those discs that will machine records (Wilcox Gay Recordio, etc.) from the 1930’s to 1950’s fall into These disks are simply brushed carefully with a micro-fiber brush while being
+I said “essentially” because the one thing I do in addition to the practices recommended by the Disc Doctor or the LOC is to vacuum the side of the disk being cleaned during each process of the cleaning for those discs that will machine records (Wilcox Gay Recordio, etc.) from the 1930’s to 1950’s fall into These disks are simply brushed carefully with a micro-fiber brush while being